What’s New for 2024 Tax Returns:

 Keep receipts!
 This is one area frequently reviewed by CRA.

-• Health insurance premiums if you pay for them yourself (not if they are employer paid)
+• Health insurance premiums if you pay for them yourself (not if they are paid by your employer)

 • Co pays – where insurance covers only a portion of the expense